Miner

 A miner is a person who extracts ore, coal, chalk, clay, or other minerals from the earth through mining.
 There are two senses in which the term is used.
 In its narrowest sense, a miner is someone who works at the rock face; cutting, blasting, or otherwise working and removing the rock.
 In a broader sense, a "miner" is anyone working within a mine, not just a worker at the rock face.

-Mining is one of the most dangerous trades in the world.
+Cave-ins, explosions, toxic air, and extreme temperatures are some of the most dangerous mining accidents.
+The overall long-term health effects of underground mining conditions is also a hazard.
 In some countries, miners lack social guarantees and in case of injury may be left to cope without assistance.

 In regions with a long mining tradition, many communities have developed cultural traditions and aspects specific to the various regions, in the forms of particular equipment, symbolism, music, and the like.

 Roles

 Different functions of the individual miner.
 Many of the roles are specific to a type of mining, such as coal mining.

 Roles considered to be "miners" in the narrower sense have included: